algon85/revit-structural-modeling-foundations/explanations/structural-vs-architectural-elements.md

 ### Analytical Integrity
 If you model a bearing wall as an "Architectural" wall, a structural engineer cannot export your model into analysis software (like Robot or ETABS) to check for building failure.
 The wall essentially "doesn't exist" to the math engine.

+### Hidden Lines and Graphics
+Structural views utilize a specific "Hidden Line" logic.
+For example, a beam passing *under* a slab will show as a dashed line automatically—but only if both elements are marked as **Structural**.